Kavyapriyakp/Program-GUI/README.md

 <div align="justify">

+The `cap.read()` returns a boolean value.
+It will return True, if the frame is read correctly.
 This code initiates an infinite loop (to be broken later by a `break` statement), where `ret` and `frame` are being defined by the `cap.read()` method. `ret` is a boolean regarding whether or not there was a return at all.
 Error is thrown if there is no frame.

 </div>